 - Transmission Mounts

-When the completion of your performance inspection indicate that an internal problem is present with your transmission, Waterloo Transmissions suggests further examination with the internal inspection of the transmission.
-This examination consists of the removal of the vehicle's transmission and disassembly so as to inspect the internal parts.
+When the completion of your performance inspection indicates that an internal problem is present with your transmission, Waterloo Transmissions suggests further examination with an internal transmission inspection.
+This examination consists of removing vehicle's transmission and disassembling it to inspect the internal parts.
 In the internal inspection, all transmission parts are examined for wear and damage.
 When finished, one of our technicians will provide a report of the items that are in need of replacement or repair, along with an estimate for the same.Post Performance Inspection Recommendations

 No problem with the transmission.
 The performance inspection indicates that no repairs or adjustments are required.